Community Resources and Development, MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-International applicants are required to submit TOEFL or IELTS scores and a financial guarantee statement.
+International applicants are required to submit TOEFL iBT® or IELTS scores and a financial guarantee statement.

-Only complete application files are reviewed or considered for admission.
-Applicants without undergraduate academic work in related disciplines are required to take six credit hours of deficiency coursework in addition to the master's degree requirements.
-Deficiency coursework may be taken in conjunction with master's degree classes.
+Only complete application files are reviewed.
+Applicants who have not completed undergraduate work in related disciplines must take six credit hours of coursework in addition to the master's degree requirements; this additional coursework may be taken in conjunction with master's degree courses.

 School of Community Resources and Development